Western Equine Encephalitis (WEE)

 How is Western equine encephalitis diagnosed?

 Western equine encephalitis is diagnosed through bloodwork.
-Testing can include enzyme-linked immunosorbent assay (ELISA) or polymerase chain reaction (PCR) on cerebrospinal fluid (CSF) samples to identify the EEE virus.
+Testing can include enzyme-linked immunosorbent assay (ELISA) or polymerase chain reaction (PCR) on cerebrospinal fluid (CSF) samples to identify the WEE virus.

 How is Western equine encephalitis treated?